Paddack rebounds, leads Padres to 5-3 win over Giants

+SAN FRANCISCO (AP) — Chris Paddack is aware that the San Diego Padres will soon shut him down for the season in order to limit the wear and tear on his pitching arm.

+For now, Paddack, a 23-year-old rookie, is trying to put together as strong a finish as possible.

-SAN FRANCISCO (AP) — Chris Paddack rebounded from his worst start of the season, throwing one-run ball over seven innings and leading the San Diego Padres to a 5-3 win over the San Francisco Giants on Thursday night.
+Paddack rebounded from his worst start of the season, throwing one-run ball over seven innings and leading San Diego to a 5-3 win over the San Francisco Giants on Thursday night.

+“I know here soon I’ll probably be getting some news I don’t want, but they haven’t told me yet so I’m looking forward to my next start,” Paddack said after his best outing in nearly a month.
+“If I could go out and pitch every day, I would, but the reality is they have some standards and rules that they told me at the beginning of the year that they were going to hold to.
+Whenever that time comes, I’ll accept it.”

+That didn’t seem to bother Paddack (8-7).
+He had eight strikeouts and gave up five hits, six days after getting tagged for six runs in 2 1/3 innings in a loss to Boston.

 Manuel Margot and Austin Hedges homered for San Diego, which had lost seven of eight against San Francisco.
 Josh Naylor added two hits and scored a run.